glitchedmob/flutter_multiple_stream_builder/README.md

 # multiple_stream_builder

-Flutter widgets for avoiding nested StreamBuilder
+Flutter widgets to replace multiple nested StreamBuilder widgets

 ## Installing
 To add use this package in your Flutter project you'll need to add 2 packages to your `pubspec.yaml`.